 - You could also do this on an outdoor grill, with a kitchen torch, or just by holding them with a pair of tongs over the gas flame on your stove top.
 The aim to get the skin scorched.
 You can either chop them up and use as is, or put them in a plastic baggie to steam for a few minutes.
 That loosens the skin and you can peel it right off.
 Scrape out the seeds with a small knife and chop them up.

-hatch pepper chile is meaty
+hatch pepper chili is meaty

 Even though Hatch peppers got top billing, this is a meaty chili, with both ground beef and chunks of stew meat in the recipe.